cybera/GithubIntroduction/README.md

-Note: this is not an exhaustive tutorial, but should be enough to get you started.
-There is A LOT to learn with git, but for the most part, the contents of this tutorial should cover about 90% of the things you as a contributor will need to know.
+Note: this is not a comprehensive and exhaustive tutorial, but should be enough to get you started.

 # Prerequisites
 - Basic unix commands (ls, cd, mkdir, echo, cat)